Playing Divide-and-Choose Given Uncertain Preferences: Introduction

 Our Conclusion, Section \ref{secConclusion}, presents a number of open questions that emerged from this analysis.
-It closes by stressing that although our focus has been on theory and computational methods, the analysis is widely applicable in real world contexts.
+It closes by stressing that although our focus has been on theory and computational methods, the analysis is widely applicable in real-world contexts.
 The divide-and-choose method, or close analogues, though rarely identified that way, are widely used in practice.
-Take-it-or-leave it offers and buy-and-sell agreements between business partners are salient examples.
+Take-it-or-leave-it offers and buy-and-sell agreements between business partners are salient examples.